Indecomposable $PD_3$-complexes: Turaev's criterion and Crisp's Theorem

 We should emphasize that this is only part of Turaev's determination of the characteristic triples $(\pi,w,\mu)$ (with $\mu\in{H_3}(\pi;\mathbb{Z}^w)$) realized by $PD_3$-complexes \cite{tur}.
 (See also \S8 below.)
-A similar argument shows that if $\pi$ is $FP_2$ but not finitely presentable and $[I_\pi]=[J_\pi]$ then $\pi$ is realized by a $PD_3$-space.
+Turaev also reproved Hendrik's result that the homotopy type of a $PD_3$-complex is determined by its characteristic triple \cite{He}, and obtained the splitting theorem stated in the first paragraph of the introduction as a consequence \cite{tur}.
+A similar argument shows that if $\pi$ is $FP_2$ (but not finitely presentable) and $[I_\pi]=[J_\pi]$ then $(\pi,w)$ is realized by a $PD_3$-space.

 We shall use this criterion to exclude some pairs $(\pi,w)$, usually by means of a homomorphism $f:\mathbb{Z}[\pi]\to{R}$, where the ring $R$ is torsion-free as an additive group, and such that the $\mathbb{Z}$-torsion submodules of $R\otimes_fI_\pi$ and $R\otimes_fJ_\pi$ are not isomorphic.
 (See Theorems 4.6 and 7.4 below.)
 On the other hand, we shall justify our constructions of new orientable examples by means of Theorem 3.1.